-Falk came to his acting career along a round about path.
-He was a cook with the merchant marine and later received an M.B.A. from Syracuse University in public administration.
+Falk came to his acting career along a roundabout path.
+He was a cook with the merchant marines and later received an M.B.A. from Syracuse University in public administration.
 After becoming bored with his desk job as an efficiency expert for the state of Connecticut, Falk became a professional actor in 1955.
-He quickly became a noted professional in New York and won attention for his work in "The Iceman Cometh".
-Television roles quickly followed and Falk soon won an Emmy Award for his work in a made-for-television play, "Price of Tomatoes".Always recognized by his peers and the media, Peter Falk would also win three more Emmy's for his work as the lovable, but eccentric, Lt.
+He quickly became a noted performer in New York and won attention for his work in "The Iceman Cometh".
+Television roles soon followed and Falk won an Emmy Award for his work in a made-for-television play, "Price of Tomatoes".
+Acclaimed by his peers and the media, Falk would go on to win three more Emmys with his work as the lovable, but eccentric, Lt.
 Columbo.

-The premise of the television series was that murderers, smug in their conceit that they had pulled off the "perfect crime", would be caught in the end by an unassuming detective.
+The premise of the television series was that murderers, smug in their conceit that they have pulled off the "perfect crime", would be caught in the end by an unassuming detective.
 Columbo was clearly the opposite of many of the suave and sophisticated detectives and heroes of the era.
 He was, in fact, a throwback to the likes of Sam Spade but a little softer around the edges.
 While not a hard-boiled detective, Columbo was a working class kind of guy who stood up for the common man.